AliBgisrs/Vegetation-indices-calculator/README.md

-After running the tool four excel file will be created in your csv folder at your C drive.
-In addition, if you open 6.gdb at your ARCMAP you can see the resulted raster and feature layers.
+After running the tool four excel file will be created in your directory folder.
+In addition, if you open 66.gdb by ARCMAP, you can see the resulted raster and feature layers.

 ![image](https://github.com/AliBgisrs/Vegetation-indices-calculator/assets/109620013/7a0c86d5-c076-4511-afbe-e39f604f6e9b)